Spaceghost/fx/README.md

 `Fx::Configuration`) and has a minimal interface (see `Fx::Adapters::Postgres`) that other gems can provide.

-## Great, how do I create a trigger and a function?
+## Great, how do I create a trigger, an operator, and a function?

 You've got this great idea for a function you'd like to call `uppercase_users_name`.
 You can create the migration and the corresponding